 This is my favorite southern peach cobbler recipe.
 It reminds me of my Aunt Pearlene’s from when I was a kid.
-However, I add a little Crown Royal to mine!
+However, I add a little Peach Crown Royal to mine!
 If you like dessert, also try my Deconstructed Peach Dumpling recipe.

 - 9x13 casserole dish

 Peach Cobbler Filling

 - 1 tsp lemon juice

 - 3 tbsp peach crown royal